pypa/distlib/docs/internals.rst

         def get_bytes(self, resource):
             # return the resource's data as bytes

+        def get_size(self, resource):
+            # return the size of the resource's data in bytes

         def get_stream(self, resource):
             # return the resource's data as a binary stream